-4. FIRM DEMAND FOR PRODUCTION FACTORS
+4. FIRMS DEMAND FOR PRODUCTION FACTOERS

-Company decides on the factor market what inputs and in what quantities to demand.
+The company decides on the factor market what inputs and in what quantities to demand.
 This decision is determined by the company's aim to maximize the profit = produce with the highest revenues and at the same time at the lowest costs.

-Demand depends on:
+The demand depends on:

-- What is the revenue of production factor - Cost on the given factor
+- What is the revenue of production factor (productivity and price of the product created by this production factor) - Cost on the given factor

-Marginal revenue product (MRP)
+Marginal revenue of product (MRP)